-LESSON #4: EMOTIONS GET OUR ATTENTION.
+TIP #4: EMOTIONS GET OUR ATTENTION.

 Virtually every presentation relies on some form of data to illustrate or emphasize the core point.
 Master communicators like Steve Jobs leverage data skillfully -- but they also know that data alone ain’t enough.

 Think of it this way: If data were sufficient to truly change the way people think or behave, nobody would smoke.
 Organized religion would have no followers.
 And who in their right mind would have unprotected sex with a stranger?